mvidner/model-m/README.md

 ```

 ## Saved history
-You may with to generate a novel from a model history.
+You may wish to generate a novel from a model history.
 Output example:

 > Once upon a time ...<br>
 > A gentleman Anthony stopped to be symptomatic and infectious with no  manifest of symptoms and started to be as famous as a taxidriver.<br>